Skip to main content

 What you will study

-The Master of Nursing (Pre-Registration) requires completing 102 credit points.
+The Master of Nursing (Pre-Registration) requires the completion of 102 credit points of subjects as listed below.
 Unless otherwise indicated, each subject is worth six credit points.

 Students must complete the subjects listed below: